 - If the value of the secret should be hidden

-To change the visibility level of the secret, click on the visibility icon in the key cell.
+To change the visibility level of the secret, click in the key row.

-To hide the secret value, select the Hidden checkbox.
+To hide the secret value, select the Hidden Value checkbox.

 Manage secure communication certificates¶